moogacs/problem-solving/README.md

-# LeetCodeProblemsSolutions
+# Problems and it's solutions.

-it's Leet code problems solution ,
+indexing for problems to increase the ability of problem solving skills